A brief history of the League of Friends

 Over the years, due to medical advances, the money requested soared so ideas and especially volunteers, were needed to help generate the extra funding.
 Summer and Christmas markets became a normal occurrence, with many hours of planning spent on organising these events.
 The money raised from these markets was in the region of £6,000 which - looking back - was quite an achievement for the 1970 and 1980s.

 Membership was encouraged, as was volunteering.
 However, volunteers were, due to very few wives and mothers working years ago, a lot easier to find than in modern days.

 The tea bar was opened first, followed by the shop.
 The ward trolley catered for patients who could not leave the wards or who didn't get visitors, taking a small selection of shop goods to their bedside.
 Unlike today, it was quite normal for patients to stay in hospital for 14 days after an operation.
 We started the library trolley service and had portable telephone trolleys installed so patients could keep in touch with their loved ones.

-Over the years, all our outlets have gone from strength to strength - not least because of all the support from staff, members and the general public.
+Over the years, all our outlets continued with support from staff, our members, and the general public.